vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 5. Click the `Create repository` button.

 ### STEP 3: Rename the Resume File.

-This step will cover creating the resume in markdown format.
+This step will cover preparing the resume for the static website.

 1. Rename the resume filename as `index.md`.
 2. Remember the location where you saved this file.